ironcore-dev/ironcore/docs/proposals/01-networking-integration.md

 network architecture.

-Key of this OEP is to define the user-facing network API as well as its implications on any other type and the overall structure of `onmetal`.
+Key of this OEP is to define the user-facing network API as well as its implications on any other type and the overall structure of `ironcore`.

 ## Motivation

 Without networking, any machine / process running inside a datacenter cannot interact / affect the outside world.
-Networking is a crucial component that has to be implemented for onmetal to have business value.
+Networking is a crucial component that has to be implemented for ironcore to have business value.
 In a full-fledged state, networking also enables security to the outside world and within a datacenter itself.

-The basic use case we want to implement with onmetal is a machine that can access the internet and can be reached from the internet.
+The basic use case we want to implement with ironcore is a machine that can access the internet and can be reached from the internet.

 ### Goals